hatari/hatari/tests/readme.txt

    example code for different compilers / assemblers on how to use it

 options/
-- "make test" verifies that Hatari options parsing succeeds and fails when expected, for all options
+- "make test" verifies that Hatari options parsing succeeds when expected, for all options ("run_test.sh" can be called directly to check also that option parsing fails when expected)

 profile/
 - "make test" test for debugger profile features and related